apmath/apmath.github.io/z_page1.markdown

 [ <a href="https://ap-calc.github.io/fcards/index.html" target="_blank">flash cards</a> ]
 [ <a href="https://ap-calc.github.io/mcq/" target="_blank">random mcq</a> ]

-# ap computer science a
+# ap computer science a (2009 - present)

-<i> AP Computer Science A is both a college-prep course for potential computer science majors and a foundation course for students planning to study in other technical fields such as engineering, physics, chemistry, and geology.
-The course emphasizes methodology, procedural abstraction, and in-depth study of algorithms, data structures, and data abstractions, as well as a detailed examination of a large case study program.
-Instruction includes preparation for the AP Computer Science A exam.
+<i> AP Computer Science A is both a college-prep course for potential computer science majors and a foundation course for students planning to study in other fields such as mathematics, engineering, physics, chemistry, and geology.
+The course emphasizes methodology, procedural abstraction, and in-depth study of algorithms, data structures, and data abstractions.
+Instruction includes preparation for the AP Computer Science A exam in May.
 In this course, students apply the programming tools they have learned to real-life examples on their own.
-Computer science is more than just programming; students who successfully complete the course will have an understanding of Java and the ability to adapt to any new programming language that they are taught in college. </i>
+Computer science is more than just programming; students who successfully complete the course will have an understanding of Java and the ability to adapt to any new programming language. </i>

 <p align="center"><img src="../d-img/csa.png" border="0"> </p>